-\ Off-road tires are standard on this model.
+Off-road tires are standard on this model.
 Select the right replacement tires in accordance with the following specifications:

-Front: 14 (100, 1.0)
+Cold tire pressures psi (kPa, kg/cm 2) Front: 14 (100, 1.0)

 Rear: 14 (100, 1.0)

-68 Kg (150 lbs)
+Vehicle capacity load 68 Kg (150 lbs)

-Front: 3.50-8-2PR
+Tire size Front: 3.50-8-2PR

 Rear: 3.50-8-2PR

-- \ Improper tire inflation will cause abnormal tread wear and create a safety hazard.
-Underinflation may result in the tire slipping on, or coming off of the rim. - \ Operation with excessively worn tires is hazardous and will adversely affect traction and handling. - Replace tires before tread depth at the center of the tires reaches the following limit:
+- Improper tire inflation will cause abnormal tread wear and create a safety hazard.
+Underinflation may result in the tire slipping on, or coming off of the rim. - Operation with excessively worn tires is hazardous and will adversely affect traction and handling. - Replace tires before tread depth at the center of the tires reaches the following limit: